Live a Longer and Healthier

-By definition and based on Sally Freeman's book "Every Woman's Guide to Home Remedies," Freeman writes "free radical are rogue molecules produced when an organism burns oxygen.
-The damage cells and are thought to be at least partially responsible for a host of ills, including aging, cancer, and cardiovascular and lung diseases."
+By definition and based on Sally Freeman's book "Every Woman's Guide to Home Remedies," Freeman writes, free radicals are "rogue molecules produced when an organism burns oxygen.
+They damage cells and are thought to be at least partially responsible for a host of ills, including aging, cancer, and cardiovascular and lung diseases."

 In the same book, Freeman defines antioxidants as "A nutrient that helps prevent retard (slow or delay) oxidation and scavenges free radicals.
 Vitamins E and C and beta carotene are examples of antioxidants.
 Many herbs, especially rosemary, green tea, and sage, as well as fruits and vegetables are excellent sources. "

 The scientific investigation of free radicals and oxidative stress began in the late 1960s with Dr. Joe McCord and a small group of scientists.
 Dr. McCord has dedicated over 45 years of research into the free radical biology and the process of aging.
 He is a world-renowned scientist who has been nominated four times for the Nobel Prize.

 "I gotta tell you, right at the top of my list would be taking vitamins.
 I know that over the years doctors have said they're ridiculous and all that.
 But I started taking my vitamins at an early age.
 And I take them every day.
 Every bloody day!
 So I think that's number one.
 For whatever reason, I feel active and pretty good at my age."— Regis Philbin